rajashekarusa/MDTest/Documentation/OfficeDevPnP.Core.Framework.Provisioning.Model.Directory.md

 ## Constructors
 |**Name**|**Description**|
 |:-----|:-----|
-| [Directory()](OfficeDevPnP.Core.Framework.Provisioning.Model.Directory.ctor1.md) |  Defines a Directory element, to describe a folder in the current repository that will be used to upload files into the target Site
+| [Directory()](OfficeDevPnP.Core.Framework.Provisioning.Model.Directory.ctor1.md) | <summary> Defines a Directory element, to describe a folder in the current repository that will be used to upload files into the target Site </summary>
-| [Directory(String, String, Boolean, FileLevel, Boolean, String, String, String, ObjectSecurity)](OfficeDevPnP.Core.Framework.Provisioning.Model.Directory.ctor2.md) |  Defines a Directory element, to describe a folder in the current repository that will be used to upload files into the target Site
+| [Directory(String, String, Boolean, FileLevel, Boolean, String, String, String, ObjectSecurity)](OfficeDevPnP.Core.Framework.Provisioning.Model.Directory.ctor2.md) | <summary> Defines a Directory element, to describe a folder in the current repository that will be used to upload files into the target Site </summary>
 ## Properties
 |**Name**|**Description**|
 |:-----|:-----|